sediment5193/homelab-site/_posts/2026-07-27-localized-pet-cam.md

 ## The Plan

-Very quickly in my search I cam across [Frigate NVR](https://frigate.video/).
+Very quickly in my search I came across [Frigate NVR](https://frigate.video/).
 An open-source network video recorder that ticks all the boxes and more.
-Everything works completely locally, it's a popular porject relied on by many to record video, and it's got a lot of clever ways built in to only store the footage that matters.
+Everything works completely locally, it's a popular project relied on by many to record video, and it's got a lot of clever ways built in to only store the footage that matters.
 Last, but not least, it's got a very strong Home Assistant integration.

-To keep things simple, I'll start with a single camera reccomended to me by a friend, the [Reolink E1 Pro](https://www.amazon.com/dp/B08RS4C67L).
+To keep things simple, I'll start with a single camera recommended to me by a friend, the [Reolink E1 Pro](https://www.amazon.com/dp/B08RS4C67L).
 This supports RTSP which allows it to connect to Frigate and outputs 2 video streams.
-One stream is the original quality, ful-res stream, the other is a low-res copy of the first.
+One stream is the original quality, full-res stream, the other is a low-res copy of the first.

 This low-res stream can be routed to Frigate's AI object detection engine with frame rates as low as 5 fps.
 This will give my humble HP MP9 G4 breathing room to run image recognition continuously.
-The object detection engine can be configuired to trigger a video recording when a target from a preset list is seen.
+The object detection engine can be configured to trigger a video recording when a target from a preset list is seen.
 Once the target is seen, the full-res video stream is recorded.
 The NVR also has retention settings to prevent this bank of recordings from growing too large.

 Here's a visual breakdown of this process: